Disclosure: This post may contain affiliate links. I receive a small commission at no cost to you when you make a purchase using my link.

 Serve these meatballs with pasta and marinara sauce, or stuff them into a hoagie for a meatball sub.
 Or serve them as an appetizer with toothpicks and sauce for dipping.

-I use the 7% fat ground turkey; it’s lean but still has good flavor.
-You could also sub lean ground beef here, if you prefer.
+I use 93% lean ground turkey.
+You could also substitute lean ground beef here, if you prefer.

 You can easily double the recipe and bake extra meatballs to freeze.
-Cool then place the extra baked meatballs in a labeled freezer Ziploc bag and remove excess air before sealing.
-To reheat, just pop a batch in the microwave.
+Cool them completely then place the extra baked meatballs in a labeled freezer bag and remove excess air before sealing.
+To reheat, just pop a batch in the microwave, straight from the freezer.
 Start with 1 minute then add time in 30-second intervals until they are heated through.
-You also can heat them on the stove in a pan as you warm up your marinara sauce.
+You also can defrost them the night before then heat them on the stove in a pan as you warm up your marinara sauce.

 |Amount Per Serving||As Served|